giampaolo/psutil/docs/glossary.rst

    named tuple

-      A :class:`collections.namedtuple` subclass, a tuple whose fields can be accessed by name as well as by index.
+      A :func:`collections.namedtuple` subclass, a tuple whose fields can be accessed by name as well as by index.
 Most psutil functions return named tuples (e.g. ``sswap``, ``pmem``, ``scputimes``).